 As required by BAAQMD Regulation 12 Rule 11, Section 501, all of the refinery's current active flares are equipped with continuous flare vent gas flow meters.
 The flow meters currently used for this monitoring are listed in Table 2-7a and contain multiple outputs as shown.
-To meet the accuracy requirements of 40 CFR 63 Subpart CC, the refinery plans to install new flowmeters to replace the current flow meters.
-Flowmeters planned for installation are shown in Table 2-7b.
+To meet the accuracy requirements of 40 CFR 63 Subpart CC, the refinery has installed new flowmeters to replace the former flow meters.
+Flowmeters planned for installation are shown Table 2-7a.
 The flow meters are located upstream of each flare and downstream of any piping connections to the relief header.